Orange-OpenSource/a11y-guidelines/src/en/content-and-communication/powerpoint/index.md

 Avoid abbreviations and acronyms; explain them at the first occurrence.

 ## Formatting / layout
-Use familiar sans serif fonts (such as Arial or Calibri), in a larger font size (18pt or larger).
+Use familiar sans serif fonts (such as Arial, Calibri or Helvetica), in a larger font size (18pt or larger) and 12pt for body text.
 Begin all sentences by a capital letter but avoid using all capital letters and excessive italics or underlines.
 Avoid justifying the text; prefer left alignment.
 In order to add white space between sentences and paragraphs, use option: <code>right click</code> on the text and select <code>Paragraph… > Indents and Spacing</code>.